denis-berthier/CSP-Rules-V2.1/UPDATES.md

+#### 2023 August 25 (Generic):
+* Update of the the generic T&E(n) procedures, addition of extra conditions in whips[1] and parial-whips[1] so as to allow compatibility with function solve-knowing-solution.
+Computation times are decreased in various porportions for BpB and T&E(2).
+#### 2023 August 25 (SudoRules):
+Addition of corresponding functions for solving files of puzzles knowing solutions.

 #### 2023 July 14 (SudoRules):
 * Update of the four subsets of selected impossible patterns, taking into account the latest classification of all the known T&E(3) puzzles.